whacked/cow/learning the soroban as an adult.md

 # Learning the soroban's language

 One of the components of mental calculation by abacus is developing the ability to visualize an abacus in the mind's eye, or as Kasai explained, an "abacus in your head".
 But what does that mean exactly?
-Many people have trouble remembering the direction of Twitter's bird; how about 50 bean positions on the abacus?
+Many people have trouble remembering the direction of Twitter's bird; how about 50 bead positions on the abacus?
 I assume it will be something like blindfold chess, but instead of picturing a chess board, you picture an abacus.

 ## how can people remember so many positions?